 Vitamin B1 Supplement

 Your dog’s diet can be deficient in vitamin B1, also known as thiamin.
-Thiamin is a water-soluble vitamin that plays an important role in glucose and amino acids metabolism.
+Thiamin is a water-soluble vitamin that plays an important role in glucose and amino acid metabolism.
 It is also important for nerve function and the formation of myelin.
-Thiamin can be supplemented in your dog’s diet.
+Thiamin can be supplemented to your dog’s diet.
 You can mix it into the dog food, or you can use a supplement.

-By following these five easy steps, you can help your dog to combat dry skin and enjoy a healthy coat all year round.
-Bath your dog with the right products, make sure to apply the right moisturizing products, and help your dog to eat a diet rich in nutrients.
+By following these five steps, you can help your dog combat dry skin and enjoy a healthy coat all year round.
+Bathe your dog with the right products, apply the right moisturizing products, and help your dog eat a nutrient-rich diet.